moparisthebest/rusty-keys/README.md

 2. Create a new keyboard input device with uinput, this looks identical to any other keyboard device to anything running on the box.
 3. Read input_events from the real device, map them, send them to our created device.

-This solution is what rusty-keys implements, it works in ttys, in X, in virtualbox even running windows or whatever, on SDL games, it will work literally everywhere, because rusty-keys just creates a regular keyboard.
+This solution is what rusty-keys implements, it works in ttys, in X, in Wayland, in virtualbox even running windows or whatever, on SDL games, it will work literally everywhere, because rusty-keys just creates a regular keyboard.

 How to run